This post may contain affiliate links. Please see our disclosure policy.

 - Serves: 6 and can easily be doubled for potlucks or cookouts

-- Quick to Prep: 15 minutes hands on, ready in 90 minutes
+- Quick to Prep: 15 minutes hands-on, ready in 90 minutes

-- Simple Ingredients: Garden fresh cucumbers + onions + sour cream
+- Simple Ingredients: Garden-fresh cucumbers + onions + sour cream

 - Perfect for Summer: Crisp side dish that is incredibly refreshing on hot days

-Kristen's Keys for Sour Cream Cucumber Salad
+Kristen's Keys for Cucumber and Onions

 - Avoid fat-free sour cream.
 It tends to separate and become watery quickly, especially after chilling.